Citegraph/citegraph/backend/src/main/java/io/citegraph/data/README.md

 pagerank values and dumps them into a specified folder in GraphSON format.
 You could then use `GraphSONVertexPropertyLoader` to read those files and load them into graph.

+### CoworkerEdgeLoader

+You could run `CoworkerEdgeLoader` to add `collaborates` edges between any two pair of authors if they ever coauthored the same paper.

+### CommunityDetectionRunner

+You could run `CommunityDetectionRunner` Spark program to calculate the research cluster of authors.
+It finds the cluster of each author and dumps them into a specified folder in GraphSON format.
+You could then use `GraphSONVertexPropertyLoader` to read those files and load them into graph. `CoworkerEdgeLoader` is the prerequisite since it leverages the `collaborates` edges.

 ### VertexPropertyEnricher

 You could run `VertexPropertyEnricher` to pre-compute some common traversals